CodingWithDavid/WeatherForecastCRUDwithSQLIte/README.md

 ## Why

-The project just started out as a demo of adding SQLite to Blazor but grow into show a full CRUD cycle.
+The project just started out as a demo of adding SQLite to Blazor but grow into showing a full CRUD cycle.

 ## Getting Started